 A lot of apps nowadays use iPhone and iPad cameras.
 Some even do pretty badass things with it (performance wise), like running each frame through a neural network or applying a realtime filter.
 Either way you may want to get as low as you can in terms of the level at which you interact with the device hardware, be it getting data from a camera sensor or computations involving GPU — you still want to minimise the impact on device’s limited computational resources.

-Writing unit tests is like having sex in high school: everybody is talking about it, although very few are actually doing it.
-In the iOS world it had a couple of additional roadblocks for a while due to a lack of solid and stable testing capabilities out of the Xcode’s box.
+Writing unit tests for iOS apps had been challenging for a while, mainly due to a lack of solid and stable testing capabilities out of the Xcode’s box.
 However, with the Apple’s XCTest framework things have improved greatly: you no longer have an excuse of needing 3rd party frameworks to test your code properly.